 The Experts’ Rosé Wine Selections

-First, we checked in with five wine experts in California and France on which rosé they’re uncorking this spring.
+First, we checked in with five wine experts in California and France on which rosé they’re uncorking.

 Conrad Reddick, Assistant Director of F&B of The Belvedere at the Penisula Beverly Hills, CA